solana-labs/solana-payments-app/README.md

 ### Make a Payment

 Everything is running!
 Now let's make a payment.
 In production, Shopify sends a post request to the backend-serverless apps.
 Specifically, to our backender-serverless-green service.
-Click [here]() to read more about why the backend-serverless app is split up into two deployed services.
+Go [here](/system-design/shopify/README.md#mutual-tls-mtls) to read more about why the backend-serverless app is split up into two deployed services.
 Locally, you have to invoke your own payment.
 You can do this by visiting https:localhost:4004/payment.
 This will mock a shopify request, create your payment, and redirect you to your locally hosted payment-ui.
 It should look like this

 PAYMENT UI IMAGE GOES HERE